 A contractor’s construction schedule will reveal a lot about their capabilities and experience in managing approval cycles and milestones.

+A very important key in project planning in the construction industry is a schedule.
 When interviewing contractors, ask how they prepare their construction schedules—this will reveal a lot about their capabilities and experience in managing approval cycles and milestones.
 Ask for a sample schedule of a recent project of similar size and scale.
 Do they use the critical path method and can they show you a report that highlights these essential linked tasks?
 An experienced construction professional should be able to review a set of drawings and reasonably estimate the construction duration.
 Examine contractors’ schedule assumptions to discern if they are realistic or overly optimistic and whether they believe they can deliver the project in the time frame that matches the owner’s expectations.

 Schedule very much affects cost and is often the hardest element to manage.